 Rhode Island does have a set of exceptions for the state mandated hourly pay.
 Like many other states, Rhode Island allows employers to pay tipped employees a minimum cash wage of $3.89 per hour, with a maximum tip credit of $7.61 per hour.
 Here are some of the other exceptions to the $11.50 hourly pay rate and overtime pay rules, according to Rhode Island minimum wage laws:

 - Minors under 16 years of age working 24 hours per week or fewer can receive an hourly rate that is 75 percent of the minimum wage.

 - Full-time students under 19 years old working for nonprofits have an hourly pay rate 90 percent of the state mandated minimum wage.

 In May 2021 the Governor of Rhode Island signed an amendment to join other states in aiming for a $15.00 minimum wage by 2025.
-The amendment specifies yearly increases in the state-mandated minimum wage, which began in January 2022 when the $11.50 hourly rate increased to $12.25.
-The minimum wage will jump to $13.00 in 2023 and then another $1.00 per hour at the beginning of each year until reaching $15.00 in 2025.
+The amendment specifies yearly increases in the state mandated minimum wage beginning January 2022 when the current $11.50 hourly rate will increase to $12.25.
+Following this increase, the minimum wage will jump to $13.00 in 2023 and then another $1.00 per hour at the beginning of each year until reaching $15.00 in 2025.